sssplash6/Axelrod-s-Iterated-Prisoner-s-Dilemma-IPD-/README.md

 An interactive web simulator for the **Iterated Prisoner's Dilemma (IPD)**, a foundational concept in game theory.
 This project allows users to explore how cooperation can evolve among self-interested agents by pitting various strategies against each other.

-The simulator is inspired by political scientist Robert Axelrod's famous tournaments and Nicky Case's modern classic, [**The Evolution of Trust**](https://ncase.me/trust/).
+The simulator is inspired by political scientist Robert Axelrod's famous tournaments.

 ## 🌟 Features